-The iPhone 12 is one of the best Google Pixel 5 alternatives… if you don’t mind switching to iOS.
-The two phones share features like water resistance, wireless charging, and a dual rear camera setup (main+ultra-wide as well).
+The iPhone 13 is one of the best Google Pixel 5 alternatives… if you don’t mind switching to iOS.
+The two phones share features like water resistance, wireless charging, and a dual rear camera setup (main+ultra-wide).

-The iPhone 12 differs thanks to its use of the iOS platform in lieu of Android, while also offering a more powerful processor that dukes it out with the best Android chipsets.
-Otherwise, Apple’s device lacks a high refresh rate OLED panel and fingerprint unlock, so the choice might not be clear-cut for many.
+The iPhone 13 differs thanks to its use of the iOS platform in place of Android while also offering a more powerful processor that dukes it out with the best Android chipsets.
+Otherwise, Apple’s device lacks a high refresh rate display (unless you go for one of the Pro versions) and fingerprint unlock, so the choice might not be clear-cut for many.

 Like the idea of an iPhone but want to go even cheaper?
-Then the $699 iPhone 12 Mini or $400 iPhone SE 2020 are for you.
-The former is just a smaller iPhone 12, while the latter strips back some features for the sake of affordability.
-The iPhone SE may have a dated design, LCD screen, and single rear camera, but it does bring wireless charging, water resistance, fingerprint unlock, and Apple’s flagship A13 Bionic processor.
+Then the $699 iPhone 13 Mini or $429 iPhone SE 2022 are for you.
+The former is just a smaller iPhone 13, while the latter strips back some features for the sake of affordability.
+The iPhone SE may have a dated design, LCD screen, and single rear camera, but it does bring wireless charging, water resistance, fingerprint unlock, and Apple’s flagship A15 Bionic processor.

-There are a few missing features here compared to the Pixel 5 though, such as an OLED screen, wireless charging, and water resistance.
-It’s also not as easily available in the US compared to Google’s phones.
-But if you want an ultra-fast phone that should last a while, this is worth considering.
+It’s not as readily available in the US as Google’s phones, but if you want an ultra-fast phone that should last a while, this is worth considering as an import.

 Read more: The best 5G phones you can buy right now